Is Ophiuchus a Real Starsign?

 The Brightest Star in the Constellation

-The star Rasalhague is the brightest star in the Ophiuchus constellation.
-And it has been associated with certain esoteric healing qualities in ancient mythology and folklore.
+Ophiuchus’ brightest star is Rasalhague, and it marks the head of Ophiuchus the Serpent Bearer.
+It has also been associated with certain esoteric healing qualities in ancient mythology and folklore.

 The NASA Rumour – Do You Have to Change Your Star Sign?